 Robot vacuum cleaner features

 Remote control: Some robots include remote controls so that you can direct the vacuum from the comfort of your sofa, while others – such as the Neato BotVac – can be controlled via an app on your phone.
-You can manually schedule most robot vacuums to clean at a set time, but if you want the flexibility of remote control, look for a model with smart functionality for the ultimate in automated home cleaning.
+You can manually schedule most robot vacuums to clean at a set time, but if you want the flexibility of remote control, look for a model with smart functionality.

 Battery life: Most robot vacs come with a docking station that they will automatically return to when they need recharging, but some cheaper models need to be plugged in – which could mean you come home to a half-cleaned living room.
 Make sure you also check how long the robot takes to recharge before you can send it off on another mission, as we've found that this can vary between models.

 Brush type: The brushes on your robot vac will determine how well it cleans and whether it can reach any tight spots.
-The has a brush bar with beaters to lift dirt to the surface and suck it up, while recent models from Samsung and iRobot have included full-width turbo brush bars, which can mean better floor coverage.
+Recent models from Samsung and iRobot have included full-width turbo brush bars, which can mean better floor coverage.
 Sweeper brushes – spindly little brushes that rotate on the edge of the vac – may look futile, but can be handy for directing dirt into the path of the vacuum.

 Cleaning modes: Generally speaking, the more you spend, the more choice of cleaning modes you'll get.
 For example, the has everything from auto mode, where you can programme it to automatically move around a space once or until it runs out of battery, to spot clean, where it will focus on a particular area of your choice.

 Dust capacity: Don’t be blinded by all the fancy features, as you still need a vacuum cleaner that has a decent dust capacity.
 Robot vacuums hold much less grime than a standard vacuum, so look for a bigger capacity if you don't want to be emptying the canister too frequently, or one with self-emptying abilities.

 If you want to leave most of the floor cleaning to your robot vacuum, it might be worth picking up a cheap handheld vacuum cleaner for the smaller jobs that a robot can't reach.
 See some of our top-rated handheld vacuum cleaners to find the best.

 What about the Dyson 360 Heurist?